Bad Bunny Chosen As Super Bowl LX Halftime Performer: What To Know

 Bad Bunny was referencing his decision to skip the continental US on his global Debí Tirar Más Fotos (I Should Have Taken More Photos) tour, which begins in November.
 In a recent interview, Bad Bunny admitted that he will bypass the mainland because of the Immigration and Customs Enforcement raids under President Donald Trump.

-The announcement comes exactly two weeks after Bad Bunny finished his "No Me Quiero Ir de Aquí" (I Don't Want to Leave Here) residency in San Juan, Puerto Rico.
-The 30 concerts have been credited with generating more than $200 million in tourism-related revenue for Puerto Rico.
+The announcement comes eight days after Bad Bunny finished his "No Me Quiero Ir de Aquí" (I Don't Want to Leave Here) residency in San Juan, Puerto Rico.
+The 31 concerts have been credited with generating more than $200 million in tourism-related revenue for Puerto Rico.

 Rapper Kendrick Lamar won a Primetime Emmy Award for Outstanding Music Direction for his performance at Super Bowl LIX in February 2024.
 Other recent hosts include Usher, Rihanna, Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, and The Weeknd.